Logic MT24, Gödel's completeness theorem

-Although similar-sounding to Gödel’s incompleteness theorems, the completeness theorem actually establishes a positive result, namely that any formula entailed by a collection of sentences in a first order language is provable from those sentences (at least in the proof system we are using).
+Although similar-sounding to Gödel’s incompleteness theorems, the completeness theorem actually establishes a positive result, namely that any formula entailed by a collection of sentences in a first order language is provable from those sentences (in the proof system this course uses).

 Proof summary